 PE 1.
 Student Designed Fitness.
-3 units; first, second, third terms; May only be used for 3 units of the 9-unit physical education requirement.
+3 units; first and third terms; May only be used for 3 units of the 9-unit physical education requirement.
 This course provides students with knowledge and practical opportunities to develop and implement an individualized program to successfully accomplish their physical fitness goals.
 Detailed proposals are developed during week two of the term, and journals are maintained throughout the term to monitor progress.
-Instructors: Staff
+Instructor: Staff.

 PE 2.
 Healthier Living.
-3 units; second term.
+3 units.
 May only be used for 3 units of the 9-unit physical education requirement.
 This course is designed to educate students and increase awareness of the dimensions of health and wellness.
 The course will be implemented through personal assessment, active participation, guest lectures, and engaging dialogue.
 In addition, the course will emphasize positive personal healthful decisions and encourage students to adopt behaviors to minimize health risks, enhance overall wellness, and foster healthy active lifestyles across the lifespan.
-Instructor: Staff
+Instructor: Staff.

 PE 4.
 Introduction to Power Walking.
-3 units; third term.
+3 units.
 Introduction to walking for fitness.
 Emphasis on cardiovascular benefits for a healthy lifestyle.
 The program is progressive and suitable for walkers of all levels.
 Instructor: Staff.

 PE 8.
 Fitness Training, Beginning.
 3 units; first, second, third terms.
 An introductory course for students who are new to physical fitness.
 Students will be introduced to different areas of fitness such as weight training, core training, walking, aerobics, yoga, swimming, and cycling.
 Students will be able to design an exercise program for lifelong fitness.
 Instructor: Staff.